 1. Optimized donation form

-Your donation form is arguably the most important part of your school fundraising page.
-But even though most school professionals or parents know that, many still let donations slip out of their fingers due to a poorly-designed form.
-Revisit your donation form often to make sure that it works and is fast, convenient, and easy to use.
-It should also feel connected to the rest of your website and your institution in general.
+Your donation form is arguably the most essential part of your school fundraising page.
+But even though most school professionals or parents know that many still let donations slip out of their fingers due to a poorly-designed form.
+Revisit your donation form often to ensure it works and is fast, convenient, and easy to use.
+It should also feel connected to the rest of your website and your institution.

 According to Morweb's article on donation page design, here are some ways you can improve your donation form to streamline the process and better reflect your school:

 - Brand the donation form.
-The look of your donation form should match the rest of your school’s visual brand, like its logos and color schemes.
-But it should also reflect your school’s overall values and mission.
+The look of your donation form should match the rest of your school's visual brand, like its logos and color schemes.
+But it should also reflect your school's overall values and mission.
 For example, you might add your mission statement to the top of your donation form.
-Keeping your brand consistent will not only make your school look more organized and professional, but it will also reassure your donors that your donation form is connected to your school and not hosted by an untrustworthy third party.
+Keeping your brand consistent will make your school look more organized and professional and reassure your donors that your donation form is connected to your school and not hosted by an untrustworthy third party.

 - Keep the form simple.
 More and more donors are giving on the go each day.
-To make the giving experience quick and easy for them, make sure your form is simple.
+Make sure your form is simple to make the giving experience quick and easy for them.
 Only ask for necessary details like contact and payment information.
-If you do want to ask for other information to get to know your donors better, make sure you clearly mark which fields are required and which are optional.
+If you want to ask for other information to get to know your donors better, clearly mark which fields are required and which are optional.

-If you’re short on time, your donation form should be your first priority on your fundraising page.
-Think through the experience you want your donors to have while giving and design the form so they’re able to use it easily and often to give to your school.
+If you're short on time, your donation form should be your priority on your fundraising page.
+Think through the experience you want your donors to have while giving and design the form, so they can use it easily and often to give to your school.

 2. Online merchandise store

-Who doesn’t love repping their school with branded merch?
+Who doesn't love repping their school with branded merch?
 Or buying a treat to support a team they love?
-A great option for enhancing your school fundraising page is to include an online merchandise store.
+Including an online merchandise store is an excellent option for enhancing your school fundraising page.
 You can sell items such as: